 The Okra Project, a collective that seeks to address the global crisis faced by Black Trans people by bringing home cooked, healthy, and culturally specific meals and resources to Black Trans People.

 Create a Diversity, Equity, and Inclusion Policy

-We’ve always included a diversity statement on our job listings, but we haven’t yet documented that as a standalone company policy.
+We’ve always included a diversity statement on our job listings, but we hadn’t yet documented that as a standalone company policy — until now!

 Require all employees and freelancers to follow and support our policy